nextgis/docs_toolbox/source/mapinfo2qgis.rst

 Inputs:

-* Source file - ZIP-archive with MapInfo TAB
+* Source file - ZIP-archive with MapInfo TAB.
+If archive also includes WOR file, it should be in the root of the archive, do not add it to any directory.

 Output: